silencedogwood/silencedogwood.github.io/_notes/red_queen.md

 the species.'
 We imply that species compete with each other, that Darwin's 'struggle for existence' is between dinosaurs and mammals, or between rabbits and foxes, or between men and neanderthals." - p 31
+- Well, hold on.
+Isn't the reason that evolution focuses on the species that any creature that *didn't* evolve to focus on its species wouldn't result in a long-lasting species?
+Doesn't evolution select for species that preserve and strengthen itself?

 "Suppose the individual is a tigress whose territory has recently been invaded by another tigress.
 Does she welcome the intruder and discuss how best they